Graphic for

 Each recipe was developed with the following intentions:

-• Minimal ingredients: To keep things simple, we aimed for each recipe to have around 10 main ingredients, not including pantry staples like olive oil, salt, pepper, and seasonings that most households already have on hand.
+• Minimal ingredients: Most recipes use around 10 main ingredients, excluding pantry staples like olive oil, salt, and seasonings.

 What You Can Expect